-You must file a copy of your thesis/project with the Honors Program, together with the original copy of the signed approval sheet by 5pm on the last day of the semester.
+You must file a copy of your thesis/project with the Honors Program, together with the original copy of the signed approval sheet by 5pm on the last day of classes of the semester.
 If your project is not primarily a written document, then check with the Honors Director to see what other materials (recordings, photographs, etc.) to include.
 These materials remain the property of the UMass Dartmouth Honors Program.
 Publication rights are reserved to the author unless research contracts, patent rights, or other agreements made with other departments of the university prohibit such publications.

 Step 4: Public Presentation of the Project

 As you near completion of the work, you must undertake at least one public presentation or performance of your work, to take place no later than the last day of classes.
 All graduating Commonwealth Scholars are required to present a professional conference poster of their work at Honors Convocation in May.
 If your thesis or project does not fit a poster format (for example, a sculpture or 3D design project), please contact the Honors office, and we will find a table or other suitable way of displaying your work.
 This poster presentation is sufficient to meet the requirements of the Commonwealth Honors Program.
 However, many students also present their work in other settings, such as: